-Drag the Sunlight slider left and right to adjust the sunlight and shadows in your scenes at different times of the day.
-You can also adjust the time of the day by manually entering it or by clicking specific times on the slider.
+Drag the Sunlight slider left and right to adjust the sunlight and shadows in your scene at different times of the day.
+You can also adjust the time of day by manually entering it or by clicking specific times on the slider.
 To change time zones, click the current time zone to the right of the time box and choose from the drop-down list of time zones.

 Click Play to animate the sunlight as it cycles through the day in your scene.